opendistro/for-elasticsearch-docs/docs/sql/joins.md

 Inner join creates a new result set by combining columns of two indices based on your join predicates.
 It iterates the two indices and compares each document to find the ones that satisfy the join predicates.
 You can optionally precede the `JOIN` clause with an `INNER` keyword.

-The join predicate(s) is specified by an ON clause.
+The join predicate(s) is specified by the ON clause.

 SQL query: